How to Choose a Counsellor or Therapist: Essential Tips for You

 Does your insurance cover therapy?

-Firstly, check with your insurance provider on mental health benefits.
-While some insurers cover the entire cost of therapy sessions, others may only offer partial coverage or have a yearly session limit.
-Additionally, your insurer might cover services from specific associations or groups, such as professionals registered with the BC Association of Clinical Counsellors, BC Psychological Association, or British Columbia College of Social Workers.
+Start by reviewing your insurance coverage for mental health services.
+While some providers fully cover therapy sessions, others offer partial coverage or limit yearly sessions.
+Your insurance may specifically cover services from licensed professionals such as a registered clinical counsellor / members of recognized organizations like the BC Association of Clinical Counsellors, BC Psychological Association, or British Columbia College of Social Workers.

 Out-of-pocket and sliding scale fees